You can listen to the article (narrated by a real person):

 Plan your first email campaign

 Send emails with confidence.
-Grab this free guide and run email marketing campaigns that generate results.
+Grab this free guide and run email campaigns that generate results.

 Setting up your first email campaign